Here’s the bad news: it’s no longer enough to simply be great at your job.

-It used to be said that, as a leader it was what and who you knew that made you great.
+It used to be said that, as a leader, it was what and who you knew that made you great.
 That’s no longer enough to build a career in a complex global organization and global market.
-It is also a question of what do other people know about you?
+It is also a question of what other people know about you.

-Building strategic networks is particularly important in businesses with matrix management systems where individuals need to be able to influence others without necessarily having management authority over them.
+Building strategic networks are particularly important in businesses with matrix management systems where individuals need to be able to influence others without necessarily having management authority over them.

 “I invited all the functional heads to a ‘Strategy Day’ where each of them shared their goals, priorities, and challenges openly.
 During the session, we developed a common scorecard that enables us to share the glories and the challenges of achieving results.
 This has transformed working relationships further down the ranks of the business.
-Cross functional teams are now motivated to collaborate and support each other.”
+Cross-functional teams are now motivated to collaborate and support each other.”
 Ron told me.
-“We have created interdependency among cross functional teams and a more balance eco-system in the organization.”
+“We have created interdependency among cross-functional teams and a more balanced eco-system in the organization.”

-If there were 1 thing I would like leadership to know better about me, what would it be?
+- If there were one thing I would like leadership to know better about me, what would it be?

-In the latest of my 100 top tips for global leaders, here is my guide to assessing and developing your global network.
+In the latest of my 100 top tips for Global Leaders are my five tips for assessing and developing your global network.

-Get it down on paper: Take a sheet of paper and list all of your key working relationships.
+- Get it down on paper: Take a sheet of paper and list all of your key working relationships.
 Anyone who is critical to your professional success both in the long term and on a daily basis.
-This could include senior management, customers, key suppliers, your managers and directors, peers, direct reports and team members a couple of levels down the organisation.
+This could include senior management, customers, key suppliers, managers and directors, peers, direct reports, and team members a couple of levels down the organization.

-Be honest with yourself: Using a big picture, ‘helicopter-view’ approach, ask yourself honestly what the quality of each those relationships is like.
+- Be honest with yourself: Using a big picture, ‘helicopter-view’ approach, ask yourself honestly what the quality of each of those relationships is like.
 Rate them on a 1-5 scale where one is a negative relationship, three is neutral and five is a positive, trusted relationship.
-This process of self-reflection can be challenging but it is important to do it honestly
+This process of self-reflection can be challenging but it is important to do it honestly.

 As in any aspect of life, new business relationships are always fragile at the start, but if you nurture them, something wonderful may grow.
 So if you feel isolated in your leadership position, as we all do from time to time, the moment has come to reach out and make some important connections.